September 25, 2018

 The short answer, in our experience and understanding, for the most part is No - treat with Benz Lightning Cleanze first, until the surface is as clean as reasonably possible, then treat with Benz Bio Cleanze.

-Btw: Our knowledge of chemistry, on which this article is based, came from an in-depth conversation with a senior industrial chemist back in 2014.
+Quick tip: Our knowledge of chemistry, on which this article is based, came from an in-depth conversation with a senior industrial chemist back in 2015.

 We think the idea of spot treating with Lightning Cleanze after treating the entire surface with Bio Cleanze emerged from a well intentioned desire to minimise the use of sodium hypochlorite.